 Members' views were sought on what aspects of education are most in need of attention, what actions do governments most need to take, and what civil society wants to hold national governments to account for, both nationally and internationally.

-Based on the great response we received, GCE has produced a discussion paper that aims to synthesise and summarise reflections on previous frameworks, and priorities for post-2015.
-This revealed a strong consensus around the need for broad, integrated goals that focus on quality, equity and access, treating them as inextricable.
+Following the great response we received, GCE produced a discussion paper in advance of the final statement which revealed a strong consensus around the need for broad, integrated goals that focus on quality, equity and access, treating them as inextricable.
 This is also a natural result of rooting goals in the right to education, another concern for GCE members.

 You can download the GCE Discussion Paper on Education Post-2015 here: